Synovial Joint Dysfunction

 Clinical Perspective

-Synovial Joint Dysfunction (SJD) is a clinical framework used to describe the early, reversible phase of joint dysfunction.
+Synovial Joint Dysfunction (SJD) is a clinical framework used to describe an early, potentially reversible pattern of joint pain and stiffness.